Ariana DeBose: Awards and nominations

-In 2022, at the 94th Academy Awards, DeBose won Best Supporting Actress for her role of Anita in Steven Spielberg's 2021 adaptation of West Side Story, the second film adaptation of the 1957 stage musical of the same name.
-The achievement made DeBose the first Afro-Latina and first openly queer woman of color to win an Academy Award for acting.
+In 2018, her performance in Summer: The Donna Summer Musical earned her a nomination for the Tony Award for Best Featured Actress in a Musical.
+For playing Anita in Steven Spielberg's West Side Story (2021), she won the Academy Award, BAFTA, Critics' Choice, Golden Globe and SAG Award for Best Supporting Actress.
+Her Oscar win made her the first Afro-Latina and first openly queer woman of color to win an Academy Award for acting.
 Additionally, with her win following Rita Moreno's 1962 win in the same category for West Side Story (1961), made DeBose and Moreno the third pair of actors to win an Academy Award for playing the same character in different films.
-DeBose also became the second Hispanic performer to win Best Supporting Actress and the first in 30 years, after Mercedes Ruehl (The Fisher King, 1991), and to this date, she remains one of only five actors of Hispanic background to win an acting Oscar.
-That year, DeBose also won the BAFTA, Critics' Choice, Golden Globe and SAG Awards for Best Supporting Actress for the role.

-In 2018, DeBose was nominated for the Tony Award for Best Featured Actress in a Musical for her role in Summer: The Donna Summer Musical.
-In 2022, DeBose became the twenty-first American actor to be nominated for the BAFTA Rising Star Award.